buster35/ecommerce-backend/README.md

 ## Getting Started

-This Challenge will require a video submission.
-Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

 Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
 Use environment variables to store sensitive data like your MySQL username, password, and database name.

 ### Fill Out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.

-> **Hint**: Be sure to look at the mini-project code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

 ### Seed the Database